 Our general health and wellbeing will be at risk due to the increase in noise and air pollution from trucks, buses and cars coming into the area, as well as the extra noise and exhaust fumes discharged from the vehicles using the new car park ramps.
-Bourne Street currently suffers considerably from the loading dock noise and to increase the operational loading dock hours from 7AM - 10PM will only add to the suffering of its residents.
+Bourne Street currently suffers considerably from the loading dock noise and to increase the operational loading dock hours from 7am - 10pm will only add to the suffering of its residents.
 There are major health risks associated with air and noise pollution including hearing loss, hypertension, stress and sleep deprivation.
+Loading dock operating hours up to 10pm is NOT acceptable and needs to be revised.
+A more appropriate curfew in the evenings would be 7pm allowing us to enjoy our homes in relative peace for a few hours every night.
+Also all the additional car and truck traffic, especially along Edinburgh Rd at the bottom of our street, will add significant increases in noise and air pollution.

-5. Overcrowding of street
+5. Overcrowding of street and parking issues